cagov/caldata-mdsa-training/docs/data-transformation/dbt-core.md

     We recommend naming your local development target `dev`, and only include a `prd` target in your profiles under rare circumstances.

-#### Combined `profiles.yml`

 You can include profiles for several databases in the same `profiles.yml`, (as well as targets for production), allowing you to develop in several projects using the same computer.

-#### Example VS Code setup
+#### 1. VS Code setup (optional)

-This project can be developed entirely using dbt Cloud.
-That said, many people prefer to use more featureful editors, and the code quality checks that are set up here are easier to run locally.
+Many people prefer to use featureful editors when doing local development so we included an example set up with VS Code.
 By equipping a text editor like VS Code with an appropriate set of extensions and configurations we can largely replicate the dbt Cloud experience locally.
 Here is one possible configuration for VS Code: